Pigeon Valley: Animals

-The spotted ground thrush is of particular note, as Pigeon Valley is one of the places where this endangered bird can be most reliably found in winter.
+The Spotted ground thrush is of particular note, as Pigeon Valley is one of the places where this endangered bird can be most reliably found in winter.
 It arrives typically in late March or early April, and is present until August or September; earliest arrival date recorded has been 22 March and latest (in 2015) 5 October, apart from a single January sighting.
 Summer migrants include, occasionally, black cuckoo, red-chested cuckoo and red-backed shrike.

 Bird list

 Butterflies

-The reserve is excellent for its butterflies, and the total listing is now 92 species.
+The reserve is excellent for butterflies, and the total listing is now 95 species.
 In September 2018 the first pupae of the short-barred sapphire were found on a Celtis mildbraedii tree.
 The host plant is the Oncocalyx quinquenervius mistletoe, which grows profusely on the tree.
 Subsequently a red-line sapphire was found at the same spot.
 The first forest queen was found in 2019.

 Plants

 There are over 110 species of trees occurring in Pigeon Valley, almost all of which are locally indigenous.
 Pigeon Valley is also notable for large stands of buckweed (Isoglossa woodii), which grow in more open areas under the forest canopy and in forest glades.
 In recent years there have been a few discoveries of plants not previously identified.

 Pigeon Valley is unique in having large numbers of the rare Natal elm, and of Natal forest loquat.
 A Cryptocarya specimen found adjacent to the main track has so far not been definitively identified; it may be a species seldom found in the area (C. liebertiana) or alternatively a hybrid (C. latifolia and C. woodii).
+Other uncommon flora include the little-known creepers Telosma africana and Vincetoxicum anomalum.